Beyond Buzzwords: Adding Heart to Effective Slack Communication

 •

-AI can aid drafting messages but requires human editing to preserve intended tone, purpose, and voice.
+AI tools can aid drafting and polishing messages but require human editing to maintain authentic voice and intent.

 Notable Quotes